 It’s a common belief that vision therapy is a technique developed for children.
 While many youngsters do benefit hugely from this therapy, adults are also encouraged to be active in their pursuit of improved vision.
 To learn more about our visual therapy clinic, feel free to drop in and arrange an appointment with Dr Sanchez.

-Anyone with a visual-related problem can benefit from vision therapy.
-There are a range of problems which, when met with an expert programme and studious practice, can be overcome.
+Anyone with a visual-related problem may be able to benefit from vision therapy.
+There are a range of problems which, when met with an rigorous programme and studious practice, may be overcome.

 For children, over 70% of learning as they grow up will be visual.
 With that in mind, vision therapy can be the key which unlocks their potential and allows them to grow both academically and socially.